COVID-19 pandemic in the Philippines: Facilities

-Before January 30, there were no medical facilities in the country that can confirm cases of the virus.
-Before that date, the RITM conducted preliminary tests on suspected cases to determine if they are infected with a coronavirus but could not detect the new strain on patients.
-Samples from suspected cases with confirmed coronavirus infection had to be sent abroad to the Victorian Infectious Diseases Reference Laboratory in Melbourne, Australia, for confirmatory testing specifically for SARS-CoV-2.
+Before January 30, 2020, there were no medical facilities in the country that could confirm cases of COVID-19.
+The RITM conducted preliminary tests on suspected cases to determine if they are infected with a coronavirus, but could not detect whether they had the new strain; samples had to be sent to the Victorian Infectious Diseases Reference Laboratory in Melbourne, Australia, for confirmatory testing for SARS-CoV-2 specifically.

-The National Task Force for COVID-19 created the Task Force T3 (Test, Trace, and Treat) to establish public-private partnerships that would conduct mass testings.
-The task force cited the San Miguel Corporation as a pioneer in the move to open its COVID-19 testing laboratory to initially test all of its 70,000 employees.
-As of August 24, the country has 110 subnational laboratories capable of detecting SARS-CoV-2.
+The National Task Force for COVID-19 created Task Force T3 (Test, Trace, and Treat) in April 2020 to establish public-private partnerships to conduct mass testing.
+The task force cited the San Miguel Corporation as a pioneer in the move to open its COVID-19 testing laboratory to test all of its 70,000 employees initially.
+As of August 24, the country had 110 subnational laboratories capable of detecting SARS-CoV-2.

 Backlogs

-From May 29 to June 17, 2020, the DOH had included testing backlogs on their daily case bulletin.
-These backlogs were referred to as "late cases" and were validated by the DOH's Epidemiology Bureau after more than four days of the release of test results.
-Late cases were reported alongside new cases or "fresh cases", which corresponded to the cases that were validated three days within the release of test results.
-This change was implemented by the health department to clarify the sudden increase of cases in the country.
-The then-largest single-day increase on the number of confirmed cases in the country has been accounted to the backlog in late June 2020, when 2,434 new cases were announced.
-1,147 out of these cases were fresh cases and the remaining 1,287 were late cases.
-It surpassed the backlog in late May 2020, where 1,000 out of 1,046 cases were reported to be late cases.
+From May 29 to June 17, 2020, the DOH included testing backlogs in its daily case bulletin.
+These backlogs, referred to as "late cases", were validated by the DOH's Epidemiology Bureau at least four days after the release of test results.
+Late cases were reported alongside new or "fresh" cases, which were validated within three days of the test results being released.
+The health department implemented this change to clarify the sudden increase in cases in the country.

+The then-largest single-day increase in the number of confirmed cases in the country was attributed to the backlog in late June 2020, when 2,434 new cases were announced, 1,287 of which were late cases.
+It surpassed the backlog that existed in late May 2020, when 1,000 out of 1,046 cases were reported to be late cases.